paulbrodersen/netgraph/README.md

 ## Recent changes

+- 4.12.10 Fixed a bug with automatic node label rescaling if the node label fontsize was specified using the `fontsize` keyword argument (instead of just `size`).
+- 4.12.9 Fixed a bug that occurred when the distance argument to `_shorten_line_by` was equal or smaller than zero.
 - 4.12.8 Fixed a bug that occurred with recent numpy versions when using multi-partite or shell layouts with un-equal numbers of nodes in each layer (issue #65).
 - 4.12.7 Fixed a bug that occurred with recent matplotlib versions when using the rectangle selector in `InteractiveGraph`.
 - 4.12.6 Added support for graphs with nodes but no edges to `EditableGraph` (issue #62).